 Who We Are

 Empowering Texas’ citizens through leadership and facilitating positive changes in coastal waters, habitats, and communities.

 The Texas Community Watershed Partners (TCWP) provides education and outreach to local governments and citizens on the impacts of land use on watershed health and water quality.
-The TCWP operates on the Land and Sea Grant model of integrated university research, education, and extension.
-We engage the resources of Texas A&M University, and other universities in Texas and across the country, to put the tools of sustainability and resilience into the hands of Texas’ coastal citizens.
-We engage the research platforms of these universities to help solve critical coastal issues.
+The TCWP operates on the Land Grant model of integrated university research, education, and extension.
+We engage the resources of Texas A&M University, and other universities in Texas and across the country, to put the tools of sustainability and resilience into the hand’s of Texas’ citizens and to help solve critical issues.

 What We Do